dojo-center/dojo-center.github.io/docs/Engagement.md

 layout: page
 ---

 At **Mindset Dojo**, we believe true personal and organizational transformation comes from mastering both internal and external dynamics that shape our decisions, relationships, and leadership.
-Whether you’re an individual seeking clarity or a leader guiding a team, emotional and conflict mastery fuels continuous growth.
+Whether you’re an individual seeking clarity or a leader guiding a team, emotional and conflict mastery fuels continuous evolution.
 We offer tailored coaching and consulting that unlock new levels of performance, trust, and resilience.

 ### Foundation and Fine-Tuning

+...

 #### Individual Sessions